Code-Institute-Submissions/milestone-project-117/README.md

 # Milestone Project 1

-The project is intended to recruit members to a (fictional) gym by providing and easily navigated and responsive web page.
+The project is intended to recruit members to a (fictional) gym by providing an easily navigated and responsive web page.

 [Link to the deployed project](https://davidlidebrandt.github.io/milestone-project-1/)